Over sorghum salad, U.S. farmers and Chinese buyers chew on trade

-The delegation heads to Kansas next week for meetings with top U.S. sorghum exporters, including Archer Daniels Midland Co , Cargill Inc and Gavilon, a unit of Marubeni Corp, participants and other sorghum traders said.
+The delegation heads to Kansas next week for meetings with top U.S. sorghum exporters, including Archer Daniels Midland Co (ADM.N), Cargill Inc [CARG.UL] and Gavilon, a unit of Marubeni Corp (8002.T), participants and other sorghum traders said.

 Despite the overture to the world’s top sorghum buyer, deals have so far remained elusive because the trade dispute is making importers nervous, according to traders.
 Beijing imposed a tariff on U.S. sorghum on July 6 in a blow to U.S. farmers already harvesting the crop.